Certificate of Children’s Creative Writing– New Course!

 The Goosebumps series by R.L Stein is a powerhouse in middle-grade fiction.
 The books feature ‘scary’ stories with relatable characters facing real-life, age-appropriate challenges and concerns.

-Writing Tip: This age-group are on the cusp of becoming teenagers, and as a result, they’re are figuring their place in the world and what’s important to them.
+Writing Tip: This age group is on the cusp of becoming teenagers, and as a result, they’re figuring out their place in the world and what’s important to them.
 Themes around friendship, resilience and adaptability are popular.

 Young Adult (YA) novels confront common themes around friendship, first love, relationships, and identity.
 And while the age range for YA fiction is 12 to 18-year-olds, half of the audience are adults.